Why does the Bible have different

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: Why do the books of Matthew and Luke have different accounts of Jesus' birth?
 Which record is correct?

-Q. According to MATTHEW Jesus was born in a house in Bethlehem (Matthew 2:11).
-After his birth Mary and Joseph take Jesus to Egypt to escape Herod's plot to kill him (verse 13).
-After a period of time they decide to return to Bethlehem, but soon change their mind and travel to Nazareth instead to avoid danger (Matthew 2:22-23).
+Matthew says Jesus was born in a house in Bethlehem then sometime afterwards is taken to Egypt to escape Herod.
+After a period of time Jesus' family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.

-A. As always in the Bible, BOTH accounts are correct because they speak of two different time periods.
-The Luke account is the actual event of Christ's birth in the manger (Luke 2:1-39) .
+Answer: As always in the Bible, BOTH accounts are correct because they speak of two different time periods.
+A quality Harmony of the Gospels should be able to lay out the time sequence of Jesus' entire life based on the four Gospel accounts.
+Luke's account is the actual event of Christ's birth in the manger.

 The time sequence from the birth of Jesus to him being taken to Nazareth is as follows.

 Joseph is of the lineage of King David, who was born in Bethlehem.
 The Romans in 5 B.C. require all those in Judea to return to their ancestral home so that they can be counted (it really was for assessing what the people owned for the purposes of TAXES).
 Because of this decree Mary and Joseph travel to Bethlehem.
 It is in the city that Jesus Christ is born in a manger (Luke 2:1-20).